18520339/tasks-management/README.md

-# Tasks Management using React JS and replace Redux by Hooks
+# Tasks Management using React JS, replace Redux by Hooks